FREQUENTLY ASKED QUESTIONS

 How do I make the payment for the tuition?

 Payment of the tuition and fees for this catechetical year will be made at the time of registration, and can be in cash, check, or credit card.
+Please see the Registration Packet for more information.

 How long is the preparation for First Communion or Confirmation?